micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/service/services.md

   }
   ```

-For a detail on the avaliable QoS options and the advantages and disadvantages between reliable and best effort modes, check the [QoS tutorial](../qos/).
+For a detail on the available QoS options and the advantages and disadvantages between reliable and best effort modes, check the [QoS tutorial](../qos/).

 ### <a name="server_callback"/>Callback

 Once a request arrives, the executor will call the configured callback with the request and response messages as arguments.
-The request message contains the values sended by the client, the response_msg should be modified here as it will be delivered after the callback returns.
+The request message contains the values sent by the client, the response_msg should be modified here as it will be delivered after the callback returns.

 Using `AddTwoInts.srv` type definition as an example: